 Summary for stations for MRT Sungai Buloh-Kajang line

 The MRT Sungai Buloh-Kajang line comprises 31 stations, with 7 stations located along a 9.5 kilometre underground railway system.

-The following is a simplified table showing the integrations and connections of MRT Sungai Buloh-Kajang line with other rail systems to complete the Greater KL / Klang Valley Integrated Transit System.
+The following is a simplified table showing the integrations and connections of MRT Sungai Buloh-Kajang line with other rail systems to complete the Greater Kuala Lumpur / Klang Valley Integrated Transit System.

 |MRT Sungai Buloh-Kajang Line|